 As important as it is to keep cultural factors in mind when studying personality, the unfortunate reality is that the major personality theories in psychology, as we recognize psychology today, have arisen within Western intellectual settings.
 Thus, we do not have corresponding systems of personality theory that arose in other cultures that we might compare to the theories we do have.
-This somewhat limits our perspective on crosscultural personality theory to attempts to apply our Western theories to people of other cultures.
+This somewhat limits our perspective on cross-cultural personality theory to attempts to apply our Western theories to people of other cultures.
 This limitation should not, however, keep us from considering these issues.
-Culture is an all-encompassing factor in the development and psychology of both individuals and the groups in which they live.
+Culture is an allencompassing factor in the development and psychology of both individuals and the groups in which they live.
 Indeed, in Personality and Person Perception Across Cultures, Lee, McCauley, & Draguns (1999) boldly state that "human nature cannot be independent of culture" (pg. vii).
 Thus, it is essential that we learn as much as possible about culture.

-- The process of enculturation involves internalizing cultural norms, and may be able to influence the central organization of individuals, as well as the superficial organization. - Religion appears to be the single most significant cultural factor. - Race and ethnicity are complex, and are hard to consider as cultural factors because they cannot easily be defined. - Although sex is a biological distinction, gender roles are an influential cultural factor that are applied from very early in life. - All societies recognize distinct age groups, and treat those age groups differently.
-However, there is great variation in the status of each age group, which often leads to conflict. - In addition to sometimes dramatic differences between cultures, individuals within a culture also differ in the extent to which they integrate different aspects of their culture into their own lives.
+- · The process of enculturation involves internalizing cultural norms, and may be able to influence the central organization of individuals, as well as the superficial organization. - · Religion appears to be the single most significant cultural factor. - · Race and ethnicity are complex, and are hard to consider as cultural factors because they cannot easily be defined.
+Nonetheless, as individuals think about them in their own ways, they often give rise to ethnocentrism and, potentially, racism and discrimination. - · Although sex is a biological distinction, gender roles are an influential cultural factor that are applied from very early in life.
+Certain aspects of gender roles likely reflect some of the

+- underlying biological differences between males and females. - · All societies recognize distinct age groups, and treat those age groups differently.
+However, there is great variation in the status of each age group, which often leads to conflict. - · In addition to sometimes dramatic differences between cultures, individuals within a culture also differ in the extent to which they integrate different aspects of their culture into their own lives. - Sometimes cultural phenomena interact, making for interesting, yet complex, situations.
+For example, religion has played an important role in the cultural identity of African Americans throughout their history in America.

-- When you begin to learn something about another culture, how much does it interest you?
+- · When you begin to learn something about another culture, how much does it interest you?
 How influential do you think your culture has been in your own personal development? - To what extent have religion, race, gender, and age been important factors in your personal development (either currently, or in the past)?
 Which do you expect will be the most important in your future development? - Are you, or is anyone you know, distant or unintegrated with your family's culture or that your community?
 If so, what sort of problems does that create for your identities?
 If none, does your cultural integration provide a sense of integrity?